Vocabulary, defined

 A pricing model where you pay a flat platform fee and bring your own API key for the underlying AI provider, paying that provider directly for usage.

-- OPERATION
+- OPERATIONS

 Full Analysis

 The initial scan of an entire codebase that produces the first version of a Specsight spec.
-From then on, only Release Syncs are needed.
+From then on, only Syncs are needed.

-- OPERATION
+- OPERATIONS

 MCP (Model Context Protocol)